raforg/danectl/README.md

         Left as an exercise for the reader

-Periodically, you can perform key rollovers on a schedule that suits you (e.g. annually).
+Periodically, you can perform key rollovers on a schedule that suits you (e.g., annually).
 An emergency key rollover is exactly the same.

         danectl rollover example.org